edwinb/Idris2-boot/docs/proofs/definitional.rst

     Main> 1+1
     2

-In the following pages we discuss how to resolve propositionaly equalies.
+In the following pages we discuss how to resolve propositional equalities.